hyperledger/fabric/docs/source/error-handling.rst

 - Component code - a name for the general area of the code that is generating the error.
 Component codes should consist of three uppercase letters.
 Numerics and special characters are not allowed.

-.. note:: Make sure to use a consistent component name across code in related
-          files/packages.
-          Examples of component codes (with their full component name in parentheses)
+A set of component codes is defined in common/errors/codes.go
-          are: CSP (bccsp), CMN (common), COR (core), CCS (core/chaincode), CDS (core/deliverservice), SCC (core/scc), EVT (events), GSP (gossip), LGR (ledger), PER (peer), ORD (orderer)

-We may, in the future, add constants to allow searching for currently defined components for those using an editor with code completion capabilities.

 - Reason code - a short code to help identify the reason the error occurred.
   Reason codes should consist of three numeric values.
 Letters and special characters are not allowed.
+A set of reason codes is defined in common/error/codes.go
-- Error code - the component code and reason code separated by a colon, e.g. PER:404
+- Error code - the component code and reason code separated by a colon, e.g. MSP:404
 - Error message - the text that describes the error.
 This is the same as the input provided to ``fmt.Errorf()`` and ``Errors.New()``.
 If an error has been wrapped into the current error, its message will be appended.